This has been a favourite for quite a few years now and find it to be a great meal for Yogi's at night time, as it's light and easy to digest.

 If it seems too chunky and dry, you can add extra water to your desired preference.
 (I like to put a small amount of water into the smaller saucepan and get all the remaining curry mix then add this to the large pot)

-Serve in a bowl with a garnish of fresh coriander and a sqeeze of fresh lime.
+Serve in a bowl with a garnish of fresh coriander and a squeeze of fresh lemon or lime.